UrjalaCoder/MNIST_Network/README.md

 # MNIST_Network

 This repository contains a Python3 implementation of a neural network.
 The network is used to identify handwritten digits from images.
+The dataset is the famous MNIST dataset.

 ## Usage